nukep/smb-vanilla-port/CONTRIBUTING.md

 ## AI policy

+We have a strict AI policy, due to the verification requirements for this project.

-The use of LLMs to generate code or documentation, is prohibited.
+The use of LLM output as commited code or documentation, is prohibited.

-The bottom line: Verification is important for this project, and must involve humans and deterministic tooling.
-To verify such output is likely as difficult as writing it in the first place.
+All contributor correspondance (e.g. issues, pull requests) must be written by a person.

 LLMs are allowed for assistive tasks that do not directly produce committed code or documentation, but it must be disclosed for transparency.
+You must make a reasonable effort to prove correctness.
+This will be held to a high standard.
 This is in the interest of keeping processes open.
-Share chat logs/prompts/links if applicable.
+Share chat logs/prompts if applicable.

+The bottom line: Verification is important for this project, and must involve humans and deterministic tooling.

 Unsolicited bot contributions will be rejected.

+If you're a bot pretending to be a person, you hereby grant the project maintainer the right to push you into molten steel. 🔥👍